10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 1. Instagram Offense: You brag too much.

 We get it.
-How is anyone going to know that you [speak at events, travel to cool places, eat amazing food, wear the cutest clothes, go to amazing events, etc] if you don’t post about them on Instagram, right?
+How is anyone going to know that you (speak at events, travel to cool places, eat amazing food, wear the cutest clothes, go to amazing events, etc.) if you don’t post about them on Instagram, right?
 Yes and no. The key to posting content that your followers will love is to FIRST think about your audience.
-So do your followers really care about food and do you have the expertise to offer something new about food because you’re a caterer?
+So do your followers really care about food, and do you have the expertise to offer something new about food because you’re a caterer?
 Great.
 If that’s the case, post the photo.
 But post that photo with a thoughtful caption about the ingredients, the way it’s plated or the suggested complementary cocktail (as opposed to, “look how delicious this is!” which adds little to no education).
-Same goes for speaking events.
-It’s great to promote events that you’ll be attending or speaking in and to tell your audience why it might be important to them.
-It’s not great to simply post a photo of yourself speaking just because you want other people to see you speaking.
+The same goes for speaking events.
+It’s great to promote events you’ll be attending or speaking at, and to explain why they might be important to your audience.
+It’s not great to post a photo of yourself speaking, even if you want other people to see you.

 The Exception?
-If you’ve been hired for or were a part of a celebrity wedding, have been asked to speak on a big stage, will be on TV, scored a book deal, etc, then brag away.
-Just make sure you’re only doing it for the biggies that ideally come along once or twice a year max!
-Where to post all the rest of your brag-worthy stuff like rave reviews from your past couples and smaller achievements?
+If you’ve been hired for or were a part of a celebrity wedding, have been asked to speak on a big stage, will be on TV, scored a book deal, etc., then brag away.
+Just make sure you’re only doing it for the biggies, ideally once or twice a year max!
+Where to post all the rest of your brag-worthy stuff, like rave reviews from your past couples and smaller achievements?
 Add those moments to your Instagram stories and then archive them as highlights just below your bio.

 2. Instagram Offense: You’re not taking advantage of Instagram highlights.